-What if you made each of your customers feel that way?
+What if you made each of your clients feel that way?
 Just by being thoughtful about your communications with them can improve their perception of the service they receive from your business.

 If you’ve been in a serious relationship, you’ll know that events that cause you or your partner to seek support in the other tend to deepen the emotional intimacy between you both.
 Maybe it’s the loss of a beloved pet, or being laid off from a job.
 Whatever the case may be, it probably brought you closer, right?
 Well, the same goes for client relationships, and that's where excellent customer service comes in.

-In fact, in a survey of subscription-based businesses, customers who had a poor experience with a business had only a 43 percent chance of being members a year later, but those with the best experiences were likely to remain members for another six years.
+In fact, in a survey of subscription-based businesses, clients who had a poor experience with a business had only a 43 percent chance of being members a year later, but those with the best experiences were likely to remain members for another six years.
 Six years!

-Clearly, good customer support leads to stronger loyalty among customers, while bad customer support can cause people to give up on a purchase, cease patronizing a business, and even drive them to a competitor.
+Clearly, good customer support leads to stronger loyalty among clients, while bad customer support can cause people to give up on a purchase, cease patronizing a business, and even drive them to a competitor.
 Ouch!

 Even if you might think you’re doing a good job, keep in mind that while 80 percent of companies believe they offer “superior” customer service, only 8 percent of customers think that those same companies deliver “superior” customer service, So, what is excellent customer service?
 How can you improve your support to provide a great experience and bolster your bottom line?